fkling/JSNetworkX/README.md

 The [`dist/` folder](dist/) contains different versions, depending on your needs.
 These
 are:

-- `jsnetworkx-min.js`: Contains only graph classes and utiliy functions, no algorithms, generators, visualization etc.
+- `jsnetworkx-base.js`: Contains only graph classes and utiliy functions, no algorithms, generators, visualization etc.
-- `jsnetworkx-drawing.js`: Like the min version, but with visualization.
+- `jsnetworkx-drawing.js`: Like the base version, but with visualization.
 - `jsnetworkx-node.js`: A special node version with everything but visualization.

-(**Note:** Even tough the "min" version does not include algorithms explicitly, some might be included due to internal dependencies)
+(**Note:** Even tough the "base" version does not include algorithms explicitly, some might be included due to internal dependencies)

 If you want to [visualize